SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/Writeup.md

 ### My Approach

 - Submitted a request to the url and submitted the first captcha
-- Use split() to collect the base64 bytes of the image
+- Use split() function to collect the base64 bytes of the image
-- Decrypted it with the base64 module,stored the data in an already created png file
+- Decoded it with the base64 module,stored the data in an already created png file
-- Used Pytesseract to extract the text
+- Used Pytesseract to extract the text from the png image
 - Used a class function to submit the captcha value